 Christopher Martin-Jenkins poses outside Buckingham Palace with his MBE, presented by Prince Charles, Prince of Wales, on May 28, 2009 in London © Getty Images

-Christopher Martin-Jenkins, fondly known as CMJ, passed away on January 1, 2013.
+Christopher Martin-Jenkins, fondly known as CMJ, was born January 20, 1945.
 Arunabha Sengupta remembers the respected broadcaster who was a pillar of Test Match Special (TMS) for 38 years.